Pigeon

 Every message you send using Pigeon is encrypted on your device before it goes anywhere.
 We store an encrypted copy of every message on our servers, but to us it's gibberish (ciphertext) so we can't read it.

 This is end-to-end encryption.
 The "ends" are you and the people in your chat.
-Nobody in between — not Pigeon, not your network provider, not Apple delivering the messages, not anyone intercepting traffic — can read what you wrote.
+Nobody in between can read your message or file: not Pigeon, not your network provider, not Apple delivering the message notification, not anyone intercepting traffic.

 For more information about zero-knowledge for your messages, see What does zero-knowledge mean?